Members visit free all year! Join or renew today.

 Edward: Male, born at the zoo on July 18, 2009.
 Edward is Rosalie’s brother.

-A seventh jumping rat lives off-exhibit in the Children’s Zoo where she is used for educational programs:
+A fourth jumping rat lives off-exhibit in the Children’s Zoo where she is used for educational programs:

 Monti: Female, born at the zoo on September 7, 2008.
 She is the first hand-reared Madagascar giant jumping rat in the world.

 Small Mammal House and Rare Animal Conservation Center